Mattis: US will defend Japanese islands claimed by China

 Japan also has an ADIZ over the islands.
 While the Senkakus are uninhabited, their ownership would allow for exclusive oil, mineral and fishing rights in the surrounding waters.

-Mattis and Abe also discussed the threat from North Korea's nuclear program, saying Tokyo and Washington would improve cooperation with Seoul in responding to and deterring nuclear weapons and missile development from the Kim Jong Un regime.
+In Saturday's press conference, Mattis praised Japan's financial contribution to the cost of keeping some 52,000 US troops in Japan.
+During the US presidential campaign, Trump had said Japan might have to increase its contribution to the force.

-A Japanese government statement on the Mattis-Abe meeting made no mention of how much Japan pays towards the cost of keeping some 52,000 US troops in Japan.
+"Japan has been a model of cost sharing and burden sharing," Mattis said, calling Japan "an example for other nations to follow."

-That was something Trump had brought up during the presidential campaign, saying Japan might have to increase its contribution to the force.
+The US defense chief also praised Japan's military buildup under Prime Minister Shinzo Abe, which has seen increased spending on Japanese forces to the point that some analysts consider them among the world's best.

-The statement did say "both sides agreed on making cooperation to ensure the stable stationing of the US Forces in Japan."
+Mattis said the US would continue taking steps to lessen the US military footprint on the southern Japanese island of Okinawa.

-As part of that they agreed that the US Marine Corps Air Station Futenma on Okinawa would be relocated to Henoko, a less densely populated section of the island.
+Both sides agreed the US Marine Corps Air Station Futenma on Okinawa would be relocated to Henoko, a less densely populated section of the island, Inada said.

 'Overwhelming' response

-Mattis arrived in Tokyo earlier Friday from South Korea, the first stop in his first overseas trip as US defense secretary.
+Mattis arrived in Tokyo on Friday from South Korea, the first stop in his first overseas trip as US defense secretary.

 While in Seoul, he he pledged to deploy THAAD -- the Terminal High Altitude Area Defense anti-missile system -- to protect US and South Korean troops.